zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ```

 These entries set both the federation signing algorithm, and the
 according signing key id.
-The default settings are `RS512` and `1`.
-For
+The default settings are `RS512` for
+[RSASSA-PKCS-v1_5][rsassa] using [SHA-512][sha2] hash algorithm, and `1`
-a full list of possible values see the section about default signature
+to enable federation signing.
+For a full list of possible values see the
-algorithms.
+section about default signature algorithms.

 ```
 <federation-signing-alg>RS512</federation-signing-alg>